ronnie012/assured-life-server/README.md

-# AssuredLife - Life Insurance Management Platform - Server Side
+# assuredLifeDbUpgraded - Life Insurance Management Platform - Server Side

 This is the backend server for the Life Insurance Management Platform, a modern, role-based web application built with the MERN stack.
 It provides a secure and robust REST API to support the client-side application.